 Ministers of the Word proclaim First and Second readings at Mass.

 These are the prayer groups in our parish, newcomers welcome.
 Please contact Parish Office by phone or e-mail for contact details.

 1. Medjugorge Prayer Group has been meeting at 7:30pm on Fridays for the last 17 years.
 We pray the rosary, sing hymns and read a passage of scripture.
 The format is based on the Medjugorje where the Blessed Mother is reported to have been appearing since 1981 with a plea for conversion and prayer.

 2. Rosary Outreach Group meets monthly.
 The group holds a Rosary/Bible session every third Friday of the month at 7:30pm followed by some light hearted fellowship.
 Should anyone wish to have Rosary/Bible recited at their home at any of these occasions, we shall be more than happy to accommodate you.

 The parish has both envelope and automatic banking payment systems operating.
 If you would like to adopt the automatic payment system please enquire at the Parish Office.

-The first collection goes to support the Priests and the Bishop.
-The second collection goes to the upkeep of the parish.
+The collection goes to support the Priests, the Bishop and the upkeep of the parish.